 To get the biggest bang for your buck, use services your health plan covers (and go to providers in your network) whenever possible.

-How do I know what’s covered by my health insurance?
+How do I check if my health insurance covers something?

 Every plan – even plans through the same insurance company – covers different doctors, clinics, prescriptions and other services.
 This is often because there are different types of plans to choose from.
 For example, some members are surprised to learn that their plan covers things they didn’t expect, like their chiropractor visits and pumps for breastfeeding moms.
 I recommend checking that the care you want (and the location you want to go to) are covered before you make an appointment.
 If possible, it’s also a good idea to research the amount you might have to pay, too.